 If the option USE_NETBIOS (in config.h) is enabled the device ID will also be used to recognise the device on the network.
-In this case it can be pinged by using "ping LM3SXXXX" rather than "ping 192.168.0.3".
-This also especially useful when DHCP is enabled to obtain an IP address so that communication with the device is possible even if the obtained network settings are not known.
+In this case it can be pinged by using "ping LPC2378" rather than "ping 192.168.0.3".
+This also enabled DHCP to be set to obtain an IP address and the communication with the device even if the obtained network settings are not known.

 The name is also valid when browsing to the device.
-LM3SXXXX as URL entry will connect with the corresponding IP address.
+LPC2378 as URL entry will connect with the corresponding IP address.